CMYK to Pantone ink matching.

 Converting CMYK to Pantone is about understanding the Pantone Color Bridge.

 Converting Pantone to CMYK won’t match, unless you choose colors that are the same color on the monitor and in print.

 Take a look at the image above.
 See the color swatches with a black circle.
 For each swatch, the solid SPOT color (1 ink) is on the left.
 The right side shows the PROCESS (4 inks).
 Much of the time the spot ink won’t match the CMYK process color, and there is a difference when printing Pantone SPOT versus PROCESS color screen builds in CMYK.

 Here are the terms to understand for CMYK to Pantone color.

 RGB is made up of Red, Green and Blue.
 These were the old colors of Cathode ray tubes in TV sets from years ago.
 RGB is still how we view color on computer monitors, TV, and movies.
 It has a wider array of colors than CMYK.

-CMYK PROCESS is made up of cyan, yellow, magenta, and black.
+CMYK process color is made up of cyan, yellow, magenta, and black.
 These are the four inks that pour into ink trays to print on press.
 These inks make up PROCESS color.
 We print books in process color.
 The array is much more limited than RGB.

-Pantone SPOT inks are straight out of the ink can, and pour into a tray on press.
+A Pantone SPOT ink is straight out of the ink can, and each (solid) spot color ink pours into a tray on press.
 A typical book is printed on a 6-color press.
 Typically, 4 trays are for cyan, magenta, yellow, and black.
 The two remaining ink trays are empty, and may be for a Pantone spot ink, or a varnish.
 A 5 or 6-color job will cost more than a typical 4-color process printing.